-Indian River System – The major rivers of India are playing a key role in the development of our country these rivers are acting as centers for many economical sectors such as agriculture, industries , electricity And transportation the fertile lands and deltas that are required for agriculture are derived from course from of these rivers
+Indian River System – The major rivers of India are playing a key role in the development of our country these rivers are acting as centres for many economic sectors such as agriculture, industries, electricity And transportation the fertile lands and deltas that are required for agriculture are derived from the course from of these rivers

 Indian River system can be classified into three groups

 (3) Underground river system